pcc.edu/programs/medical-asst/

 MA 114.
 Introduction to Clinical Procedures.
 1 Credit.

-Provides the opportunity to learn, practice and demonstrate competence in basic medical assisting clinical procedures required by accreditation.
-Prerequisite: Admission into the Medical Assisting program.
+Provides the opportunity to learn, apply and demonstrate competence in basic medical assisting clinical procedures required by accreditation.
+Prerequisites: Admission into the Medical Assisting program.

 MA 117.
 Medical Office Administrative Procedures.
 4 Credits.

 Introduces principles of the Patient-Centered Medical Home model, including: social determinants of health, population management, data metrics, and continuous quality improvement.
-Includes administrative functions of a medical office.
-Covers appointment scheduling, telephone techniques, financial record keeping, accounts receivable and payable, medical insurance, office care and management, and medical records management.
+Covers administrative functions of a medical office, including: appointment scheduling, telephone techniques, financial record keeping, accounts receivable/payable, medical insurance, billing & coding, office care and management, and medical records management.
 Corequisite: MA 118.

 MA 118.
 Medical Office Administrative Procedures (Lab).
 2 Credits.